usc-isi-i2/dig-etl-engine/docs/advanced2.md

 to etk modules.
 This is a significantly big change as compared to the previous version of myDIG.
 We no longer supply supplementary config files to define the extractions, instead the users are given flexibility to write code.

+The [etk documentation](https://usc-isi-i2.github.io/etk/) explains the classes and available extractors.

 The structure of an ETK module:
 ```
 from etk.etk_module import ETKModule